ashutoshkrris/EazyLoader/README.md

 EazyLoader is Flask based web-application built to make downloading easy for you.
 Now you can easily download videos from YouTube in the best available quality.

+Features of the application includes :
+- Download YouTube Videos
+- Calculate YouTube Playlist Duration

 ## <a name='upcoming-features'>⭐ Upcoming Features</a>

 * YouTube Playlist Downloader
 * YouTube Channel Downloader
-* YouTube Playlist Duration Calculator
 * Instagram Pictures Downloader
 * Instagram Videos Downloader